sweet-delights/delightful-edifact/README.md

 ## What is EDIFACT data-binding ?

 EDIFACT data-binding is the process of mapping and filling objects representing the structure of an EDIFACT message.
-In the special case of `delightful-edifact`, the objects are case classes and objects.
+In the special case of `delightful-edifact`, the objects are Scala case classes and objects.

 ## What does `delightful-edifact` ?